mafairnet/practicalArduinoIntro/README.markdown

 What's new:
 ---------

-- These release includes some sketches for Arduino IDE with comments about the code (In Spanish).
+- This release includes some sketches for Arduino IDE with comments about the code (In Spanish).

 History